Guarantors

 District Court Act 2016, ss 180–183

-If someone else owes you money (for example, your bank, if you have money in a bank account), the court can make a garnishee order requiring the third party (for example, the bank) to pay the money directly to the lender.
+If someone else owes you money (for example, your bank, if you have money in a bank account), the court can make a garnishee order requiring that third party to pay the money directly to the lender.

 Community work